nuitrcs/command-line-bash-scripting/my_version.md

             continue # use break to break out of the while loop fi

-        # check whether it is a file ro directory
+        # check whether it is a file or directory
         if [ -f $filename ]
         then
             echo $filename "is a file"